Explore Dynamic Strength → Strength that moves

 If you've ever wondered why studios still run step classes alongside their latest boutique offering, or why people who "hate cardio" will still show up to a step session, this is why.

 The format works.
 Not perfectly.
-But repeatably.
+But repeatedly.

 And in fitness, repeatability matters more than intensity.
 If you've read how to stick to fitness for 30 days, you'll recognise the same principle: consistency beats heroics.